Limits of science and pseudoscience

 “Anything goes”

-The philosopher Paul Feyerabend (Wikipedia) is known for his theory for which he used the catch phrase “Anything goes”.
+The philosopher Paul Feyerabend3 is known for his theory for which he used the catch phrase “Anything goes”.
 According to Feyerabend this is the only possible description of the historical course of scientific research for rationalists (i.e., people who believe in reason).
 In the history of science there are many instances of breaking existing rules of the sciences, which led to the further advancement of science.
 Feyerabend mentions Galileo Galilei as a prime example.
+In his book Against Method (1975) Feyerabend argues for epistemiological anarchism from the effort of Galileo Galilei to defend Kepler’s heliocentric cosmology against the teachings of the Catholic church, which was based on the geocentric view of Aristotle (Figure 4 (b)).
+According to Feyerabend, Galileo introduced new interpretations whenever empirical evidence was strongly in contrast with the rotation of Earth, against the existing dogma, thereby breaking the methodological rules (of the time), but defending the scientific method.
 For this reason, there is no rational and generally valid rule of what is allowed and forbidden in science, for which one can guarantee that it does not prohibit scientific progress.
 Therefore, the expression ‘anything goes’ indicates that a methodology that claims to be universally valid needs to be blank and useless when compared to the actual history of science.

 In summary, Feyerabend claims that science is not a single unified discipline that is based on a common foundation of methods and concepts.
 However, such a view is not shared by many natural scientists, because it does not reflect the daily experience of practising scientists.
 For this reason, the German biologist Axel Meyer called Feyerabend a ‘Dadaist philosopher’ and a ‘cynic and provocative clown’ (Meyer, 2011).

-However, in an opposing view of a philosopher, Feyerabend is ‘critical not of science itself, but of false and misleading images of the sciences’ and that he ‘warned his peers that mere abstract reflection on the sciences would produce only idealised fantasies of science, rather than workable models of it’ (Kidd, 2011).
+In an opposing view, Feyerabend is ‘critical not of science itself, but of false and misleading images of the sciences’ and that he ‘warned his peers that mere abstract reflection on the sciences would produce only idealised fantasies of science, rather than workable models of it’ (Kidd, 2011).

 Pseudoscience